I like variety—so I love travelling, exploring and writing fiction and non-fiction on a daily basis.

 Unlike in the US, or even the UK, where breakfast is almost a national institution (although I’m pretty sure the traditional English breakfast now only happens in cafes and hotels, superseded by half a slice of cold toast and some lumpy porridge for busy people with busy families), in Italy, breakfast is the least important meal of the day.
 A lot of Italians skip breakfast first thing in the morning, preferring to take a quick espresso or cappuccino at their preferred mid-morning bar, maybe accompanied by a pastry (often consumed whilst standing at the bar) such as a cornetto (like a small croissant) or a slice of crostata (a typical Italian breakfast tart).

-For the foreign traveller on the first trip into the less touristy spots of Italy, you may be served coffee and cake for breakfast at your local hotel; this is considered perfectly acceptable by Italian cultural standards, though it can come as a bit of shock a first as you sit patiently waiting for the ‘real’ breakfast to arrive (reality check—it probably never will).
+For the foreign traveller on the first trip into the less touristy spots of Italy, you may be served coffee and cake for breakfast at your local hotel; this is considered perfectly acceptable by Italian cultural standards, though it can come as a bit of shock at first as you sit patiently waiting for the ‘real’ breakfast to arrive (reality check—it probably never will).

 Midday in Italy

 Although the (imagined) days of long, wine-enhanced lunches appear to be on the decline in Italy (Italians, like everyone else, have started to take work a little too seriously over recent years), they are still there in essence.
-Lunches tend to be lighter affairs these days, usually commencing about 1pm.
-After lunch, especially away from the main tourist hubs and out into the countryside, afternoons still tend to drift into a dreamy state of ‘not a lot happening’ for a good couple of hours—the perfect time for a siesta (where it is often referred to as riposo in the North and pennichella or pisolino in the South of Italy).
+Lunches tend to be lighter affairs these days, usually commencing at about 1pm.
+After lunch, especially away from the main tourist hubs and out into the countryside, afternoons still tend to drift into a dreamy state of ‘not a lot happening’ for a good couple of hours—the perfect time for a siesta (where it is often referred to as 'riposo' in the North and 'pennichella' or 'pisolino' in the South of Italy).